 As part of our commitment to you and your child, we have provided additional information about oral health and dental treatments on this page.
 We encourage you to contact Little Smiles Pediatric Dentistry at 208-777-9331 if you have questions to speak with a member of our team.
-We will be happy to provide you with additional information and help you make an appointment for your child with Dr. Brad Barlow, our caring pediatric dentist in Post Falls, Idaho.
+We will be happy to provide you with additional information and help you make an appointment for your child with Dr. Brad Barlow or Dr. Sean McGuire, our caring pediatric dentists in Post Falls, Idaho.

 Baby Bottle Tooth Decay

 Baby bottle tooth decay is a type of tooth decay that can develop in young children.
 It is caused by sugar substances in breast milk and some juices, which combine with saliva to form pools inside the baby’s mouth.
 If untreated, it can cause decay of the primary teeth and hamper the proper formation of permanent teeth.
 You can avoid baby bottle tooth decay by not letting your baby keep a bottle with them in bed.
 If your baby needs a bottle, make sure it is filled with only water.
 Encouraging your toddler to drink from a cup as early as possible will also help prevent baby bottle tooth decay.

 Braces are one of the most common orthodontic treatments available, and they work to correct issues such as misaligned teeth, crooked and crowded teeth, and bad bites.
 Braces are a system of metal brackets and wires that are bonded to the surfaces of the teeth.
 This system then gently moves the teeth into their proper positions.
 Children between the ages of 7 and 14 are the most common candidates for braces because their facial structures are still developing and their teeth and jaws can be more easily moved into their proper positions.

 We, along with the American Association of Orthodontists®, recommend that children receive an initial orthodontic screening by age 7 to determine if braces or other orthodontic treatment is necessary.